HomeMy WebLinkAbout1938-12-19 72 �

 Mr. Raymond said that he talked with N. B. Bidwell who

-represents Ethel F. and George W. Bean, owners of the land
+represents Ethel F and George W. Bean, owners of the land

-The land is assessed for about two mills per square foot.
+for The land is assessed for about two mills per square foot.

-However, it is quite near where Route 128 will probably go
+pumping However, it is quite near where Route 128 will probably go

 Another thing is that the vote described the proper site but